thomasskk/Virus-spread-simulation/README.md

 # Virus-spread-simulation

 Representation of the spread of a virus based approximately on the stats of the covid-19.
 The population size is 1 000 000 with each pixel representing one person.
 All the data is stocked and updated in a dataframe using pandas.
 I tried to maximize the performance as much as possible.
+I was able to get arround 5 fps on my setup.

 # Installation